flatcar-archive/flatcar-docs/coreupdate/updatectl-client.md

 CoreUpdate supports synchronizing certain data with other "upstream" CoreUpdate instances.

 By default hosted instances of CoreUpdate periodically synchronize with the public instance of CoreUpdate over the internet.
-This automatically updates your instance's Container Linux application packages and channel versions.
+This automatically updates your instance's Flatcar Linux application packages and channel versions.

 Since on-premises instances of CoreUpdate cannot access the internet [synchronization must be done manually](https://github.com/coreos/updateservicectl/blob/master/Documentation/sync-packages.md).
 If you decide to enable internet access for your on-premises instance, you can manage upstreams using these commands.